LiXiang618/Strategy-Report-Generator/README.md

 A beta close to 1 means the strategy has a risk exposure similar to the benchmark; a beta higher than 1 means the strategy is riskier than the benchmark; a beta close to 0 means the strategy is "market neutral", which isn't much affected by market situation.
 Beta could also be negative, under which the strategy has opposite risk expousure to the benchmark.

+We won't draw this chart when your backtest period is less than 12 months.

 ### 8. Rolling Sharpe Ratio

 ![GitHub Logo](/images/rolling-sharpe-ratio(6-month).png)
 This chart shows the rolling sharpe ratio of your strategy.

 The rolling sharpe ratio is calculated on daily data, and annualized.
 Every day, we calculate the sharpe ratio of your portfolio over the past 6 months, and connect the sharpe ratios into a line.
 The red dotted line represents the mean value of the total sharpe ratios.

+We won't draw this chart when your backtest period is less than 6 months.

 ### 9. Net Holdings